Can VLMs Detect and Localize Fine-Grained AI-Edited Images?: Introduction

-To ensure diversity among source images, we sample 20 images from each of the 80 categories in the COCO dataset~\cite{DBLP:conf/eccv/LinMBHPRDZ14}, yielding 1,600 originals.
-Since most modern image editing methods support natural language-driven editing, we use GPT-4o~\cite{openai2024gpt4o} to generate a total of 3,200 editing instructions based on these original images.
-During this process, we observe that many of the target objects specified in the instructions are repeated.
-We therefore refer to this version as the Easy version.
-Building upon it, we further refine the dataset by filtering and replacing overlapping target objects to produce the Hard version, which contains 1,930 unique instructions where all target objects are non-redundant.
-Combined with four editing models, these instructions produce 20,222 edited images.
-This image generation, together with instruction creation, is fully automated, forming a scalable and extensible pipeline.
-It is important to note that the current dataset is primarily designed to validate and demonstrate the feasibility of our pipeline; thus, only around 20,000 images are generated.
-Nevertheless, the pipeline is highly scalable and can be extended to produce hundreds of thousands of samples to support larger-scale research.
-The resulting edited images and their corresponding instructions are then converted into image–text pairs for training VLMs.
-We fine-tune four widely used models for this task: Llava-1.5~\cite{DBLP:conf/nips/LiuLWL23a}, Qwen2-VL~\cite{DBLP:journals/corr/abs-2409-12191}, Qwen2.5-VL~\cite{DBLP:journals/corr/abs-2502-13923} and Gemma3~\cite{DBLP:journals/corr/abs-2503-19786}.
+Since most modern image editors support natural language-driven editing, we use GPT4o~\cite{openai2024gpt4o} to generate editing instructions based on these original images.
+During this process, we observe that many target objects specified in the instructions are repeated.
+We therefore refer to this subset as the Unfiltered (UF) split.
+Building upon it, we further refine the dataset by filtering and replacing overlapping target objects to produce the Unique (UQ) split.
+Combined with $6$ editors, these instructions produce $98,412$ edited images.
+Both image and instruction generation are fully automated, enabling scalability.
+The resulting edited images and their associated instructions are converted into image-text pairs for training VLMs, and we fine-tune four widely used models for this task: LLaVA-1.5~\cite{DBLP:conf/nips/LiuLWL23a}, Qwen2-VL~\cite{DBLP:journals/corr/abs-2409-12191}, Qwen2.5-VL~\cite{DBLP:journals/corr/abs-2502-13923}, and Gemma3~\cite{DBLP:journals/corr/abs-2503-19786}.

-Our evaluation is conducted at two levels: edited image classification performance (using Accuracy and F1-score) and edited region localization performance, using Region Precision (RP) and Object Precision (OP).
-Among all pretrained VLMs, GPT-4o performs best, with 0.810 Accuracy and 45.0\% Object Precision (OP) on the Hard version, and 0.825 Accuracy with 46.0\% OP on the Easy version of the Gemini-IG dataset.
-In contrast, the Qwen2.5-VL (7B) detector, fine-tuned with LoRA, achieves significantly the best performance, with Accuracy scores of 0.990 and 0.965 and OP values of 69.0\% and 74.0\% on the Hard and Easy versions, respectively.
-Compared to the initial performance of pretrained models, which achieved only around 5.0\% OP, the fine-tuned Qwen2.5-VL shows a substantial improvement.
-This highlights the effectiveness of our constructed dataset.

-In addition, we conduct ablation studies to examine how data balancing strategies, training size, and LoRA rank affect model performance.
-Results show that larger models perform better with lower LoRA ranks, suggesting fewer trainable parameters suffice for effective adaptation.
-We also conduct transfer experiments, showing that detectors trained on Gemini-IG and GoT generalize well across domains, while those from MagicBrush and UltraEdit perform worse.
-Detectors trained on one editing type also generalize well to the other, indicating strong cross-task transferability.